pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

   perspective

 Not all validation activities listed above are required for every study.
-The study team **shall** determine which validation activities are appropriate based on study complexity, novel procedures, use of new technologies, and risk assessment per SOP-003.
+The study team **SHALL** determine which validation activities are appropriate based on study complexity, novel procedures, use of new technologies, and risk assessment per SOP-003.

 #### 5.7.4 Validation Personnel

-Design validation activities **shall** be conducted by personnel who:
+Design validation activities **SHALL** be conducted by personnel who:

 - Are qualified through education, training, and/or experience to perform the validation activity